Step Two: Pace Your Activity – One Step at a Time

 Step Two: Pace Your Activity - One Step at a Time

-- Before Your Injury - life was probably more active and enjoyable.
-You were happy to take risks, do exciting things , and push your body to the limit.
+- Before Your Injury life was probably active and enjoyable.
+You were happy to take risks, do exciting things, and push your body to the limit.
 Your activity placed stress on your muscles and joints in a healthy way.
-Your brain knew your safety limits and when you are moving into a possible injury zone.
+Your brain knew your safety limits and when you were moving into a possible injury zone.

-- Learning to pace your way during an activity lowers the risk of a flare-up, with its feelings of frustration and despair.
-You need to learn how safe from re-injury.
-Knowing more about how your brain reacts to pain with help you make sense of it.
+- Learning to pace your way during an activity lowers the risk of a flare-up, and its consequence of frustration and despair.
+Knowing more about how your brain reacts to pain will help you make sense of it.

 - Your Goals - Pacing is how we increase our activity as our minds and body adapt to new stresses.
-We need to find your starting level for activities, and train your brain to accept you are safe.
-Once you can cope , and feel more confident, your activity can increase.
+We need to find your comfortable starting level for activities.
+Then we train your brain to accept you are safe.
+Once you can cope, and feel more confident, your activity can increase.
 Flare-ups and fear recede with practice.
 New knowledge and paced activity improve your tissue tolerance and allow you to live life again.

 One step at a time will achieve your goals to regain a less painful life

 When your brain works in synchrony with your improved physical abilities, you can enjoy life again.

 Do you want to learn more about pain?